Automattic/woocommerce-payments/readme.txt

 = 2.7.0 - 2021-xx-xx =
 * Fix - WooCommerce Payments admin pages redirect to the onboarding page when the WooCommerce Payments account is disconnected.
+* Add - Use date picker for applicable dispute evidence fields.

 = 2.6.1 - 2021-07-01 =
 * Fix - Updates the notes query filters to prevent breaking the WooCommerce > Home inbox.